MiguelRocha2001/PS-Monitor-IoT-System/README.md

         - Go to website project and lunch the website, using webpack;
         - Go to MCU project and load the firmware in the MCU;
 - Using Docker:
-    - Go to "/Backend/iot\_data\_server" folder and use dokcer-compose to lunch the system.
+    - Go to "/Backend/iot\_data\_server" folder and use docker-compose to lunch the system.
 The docker-compose file is already configured to lunch the Postgres DB, InfluxDB and the Spring server.
 The website is served as static content, in Spring server.

 Instructions:
 - Load MCU firmware in device: